 Who will pay child support and in what amount?

 It may take more than one mediation session to resolve your divorce or child custody issues.
 In some cases, you may be unable to resolve your issues even with the help of the mediator.
 You will not be forced to agree to anything.
 Parties only sign an agreement when it is acceptable to everyone.

 The family law mediation attorneys of Gomez Edwards Law Group, LLP work to facilitate agreements between families.
 If you are struggling to resolve issues involving legal separation, divorce, custody, or support, we can help.
 The strategies we use have assisted numerous parties work through the process to minimize time and expenses.
-Contact our office at 408-713-5282 or fill out an online review form to speak with an attorney about mediation.
+Contact our office at 408-413-1200 or use the link below to schedule a consultation with us today.